Data sources

 Ortholog groups

-The OrthoMCL-based orthologous predictions for proteins were generated by Feng Chen (U. Penn) and correspond to those present in OrthoMCL v1.2.
+The OrthoMCL-based orthologous predictions for proteins were obtained from OrthoMCL v4

 References: